04-630 Data Structures and Algorithms for Engineers

 • Recognize and analyze critical computational problems, generate alternative solutions to problems, and assess their relative merits.

-• Understand factors that influence algorithmic performance and memory consumption.
+• Understand, analyze, and characterize those factors that influence algorithmic computational performance and memory consumption.

 • Design, implement, and document appropriate, effective, and efficient data structures & algorithms for a variety of real-world problems.